-When the word emancipation is used in a legal context, it typically means that a minor child has been freed from the control of his or her parents.
-Before children reach the age of legal competence they are subject to the control and custody of their parents -- parents even have a right to minors' earnings.
+When the word emancipation is used legally, it typically means that a minor child is free from parental control.
+Before children reach the age of legal competence, they are subject to the control and custody of their parents — parents even have a right to minors' earnings.

-Emancipation before a child reaches the legal age of majority is most commonly achieved through a minor's successful petition in the proper state court.
-However, in many states emancipation is not available through court petition, but only through automatic emancipation.
+Before a child reaches the legal age of majority, emancipation is most commonly achieved through a minor's successful petition in the proper state court.
+But, in many states, emancipation is not available through court petition but only through automatic emancipation.

 Common Triggers for the Automatic Emancipation of Minors

-- Gets Married - Each state has a different minimum age before you are able to legally marry.
-In Michigan for example, the minimum age without parental consent is 18, but a minor can marry at the age of 16 with parental consent.
-There are even stricter laws in New York, where a county clerk can face misdemeanor charges for issuing a marriage license to anyone under the age of 14.
+- Gets married — Each state has a different minimum age before you can legally marry.
+In Michigan, for example, the minimum age without parental consent is 18, but a minor can marry at 16 (and perhaps even younger) with parental and judicial consent.

-- Joins the Armed Forces - You must be 17 years of age to join military services, and if you are below the age of 18 you need your parent's permission.
+- Joins the armed forces — You must be 17 years of age to join military services, and if you are younger than 18, you need your parent's permission.

-- Reaches the Age of Majority – The age of majority is 18 in most states, but this can also vary by state.
+- Reaches the age of majority — The age of majority is 18 in most states, but this can also vary by state.
 By reaching the age of majority, the emancipation of a minor is automatic.

-Remember that even if your state does provide a court procedure to become emancipated, you can still reach emancipation automatically through one of the above options.
+Remember that even if your state does provide a court procedure to become emancipated, you can still be emancipated automatically through one of the above options.
 You do not need a court order of emancipation in these scenarios.

 States with Unique Emancipation Regulations

 In Alabama and Nebraska, the age of majority is 19.
-In Mississippi majority is reached at 21, but emancipation can be granted by court decree at any age.
-The state of Michigan allows for a temporary automatic emancipation when minors are in police custody and emergency medical care is required, and 3) the parent or guardian cannot promptly be located.
+In Mississippi, majority is reached at 21, but court decree can grant emancipation at any age.
+Michigan allows for temporary, automatic emancipation when minors are 1) in police custody, 2) emergency medical care is required, and 3) the parent or guardian cannot promptly be located.
 The minors are considered emancipated and allowed to consent to such care.
 This emancipation ends when the medical care or treatment is completed, or the child is released from custody, whichever occurs first.

 Emancipation of Minors: Court Decrees

-To pursue emancipation through court decree, you can file for a declaration of emancipation without your parent's permission.
-If you need assistance with the process, you can contact a local or state legal aid organization.
+To pursue emancipation through a court decree, you can file for a declaration of emancipation without your parent's permission.
+You can contact a local or state legal aid organization if you need assistance with the process.

-Each state has different regulations applicable to the process, and typically there's also a minimum age requirement.
-In California, emancipation petitions can be filed at age 14, and in Mississippi, there's no minimum age requirement.
-Remember, however, that not all states allow a court to grant emancipation to a minor.
+Each state has different regulations applicable to the process, and typically, there's a minimum age requirement.
+In California, emancipation petitions can be filed at the age of 14, and in Mississippi, there's no minimum age requirement.
+Remember that not all states allow a court to grant emancipation to a minor.

-When a petition is heard, the court looks for criteria that indicate emancipation is in the best interests of the minor.
+When a petition is heard, the court looks for criteria that show emancipation is in the best interests of the minor.
 The court considers whether you are:

-- Attending school or have a diploma; and
+- Attending school or have received a diploma or GED